ecomplus/storefront/docs/customization.md

 [slot](https://vuejs.org/v2/guide/components-slots.html) name
 of the Vue component, check
 [`<ProductCard>` slots here](../@ecomplus/storefront-components/docs/ProductCard.md#slots).

+As another option, you can also preset JavaScript globals `window.productCardBuyHtml` and `window.productCardFooterHtml` to append HTML to all cards.

 ::: tip PRO TIP
 If you need deeper customization, consider creating an Webpack alias to